meatsby/meatsby.github.io/content/2. Tech Stacks/6. Infrastructure as Code/Terraform/HCTA 003 Practice Questions.md

 ## Question 328
 ---
 You have been working in a Cloud provider account that is shared with other team members.
 You previously used Terraform to create a load balancer that is listening on port 80.
-After some application changes, you updated the Terraform code to change the port to 443.You run terraform plan and see that the execution plan shows the port changing from 80 to 443 like you intended, and step away to grab some coffee.In the meantime, another team member manually changes the load balancer port to 443 through the Cloud provider console before you get back to your desk.What will happen when you terraform apply upon returning to your desk?
+After some application changes, you updated the Terraform code to change the port to 443.
+You run terraform plan and see that the execution plan shows the port changing from 80 to 443 like you intended, and step away to grab some coffee.
+In the meantime, another team member manually changes the load balancer port to 443 through the Cloud provider console before you get back to your desk.
+What will happen when you terraform apply upon returning to your desk?

 - A. Terraform will fail with an error because the state file is no longer accurate.
 - B. Terraform will change the load balancer port to 80, and then change it back to 443.